THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

 THE EMPTY MIDDLE: THE MISSING THIRD SPHERE

 What is the social sphere?
 The social sphere bonds a civilization´s hearts together.
-(Civilizations are made up of people, after all!)
+(Civilisations are made up of people, after all!)
 And what is the social sphere composed of?
 Families, extended families, clans, tribes.
 These kinship groups weave themselves together into local communities – which then combine to form societies, cultures – civilizations.

 There are many, many worthy projects laying the foundations of decentralized, heart-led, local-community, ecological and economic infrastructures (sphere one).
 And I extend my respects to them all!
 There are also many, many worthy paths of therapy, healing, self-knowledge and awakening (sphere two).
 And again, I extend my respects to everyone who is committed to the beautiful, painful, joyful path of self-education.
 And – simultaneously - we need to be aware of a third sphere - the social sphere, the living thread that weaves us all together...